Chief Cabinet Secretary

 The chief cabinet secretary of Japan (内閣官房長官, Naikaku-kanbō-chōkan) is a member of the cabinet and is the leader and chief executive of the Cabinet Secretariat of Japan.
-The Chief Cabinet Secretary coordinates the policies of ministries and agencies in the executive branch, and also serves as the government's press secretary.
-The secretary is a statutory member of the National Security Council, and is appointed by the Emperor upon the nomination by the Prime Minister.
-The Chief Cabinet Secretary is the first in line of succession to the Prime Minister, unless the office of the Deputy Prime Minister is occupied.
+The chief cabinet secretary coordinates the policies of ministries and agencies in the executive branch, and also serves as the government's press secretary.
+The secretary is a statutory member of the National Security Council, and is appointed by the emperor upon the nomination by the prime minister.
+The chief cabinet secretary is the second in line of succession to the prime minister, and 1st if the office of the deputy prime minister is unoccupied.

+History

-In March 1879, the precursor of the position, the Secretary-General of the Cabinet, was created.
+In March 1879, the precursor of the position, the secretary-general of the Cabinet, was created.
 From 1885, it was included as part of the cabinet system, and the position was known in Japanese as 内閣書記官長 (naikaku-shokikan-chō).
 The modern position was created on May 3, 1947, shortly after the passage of the Constitution of Japan, and elevated to ministerial status in 1966.

-Since 1947, the office of Chief Cabinet Secretary has been regarded as a stepping stone to the post of Prime Minister.
-The first Chief Cabinet Secretary to become Prime Minister was Ichirō Hatoyama, who served in the position under Tanaka Giichi.
-Since then, eight other former Chief Cabinet Secretaries have become Prime Ministers, most recently Shinzō Abe, Yasuo Fukuda, and Yoshihide Suga.
+Since 1947, the office of chief cabinet secretary has been regarded as a stepping stone to the post of prime minister.
+The first chief cabinet secretary to become prime minister was Ichirō Hatoyama, who served in the position under Tanaka Giichi.
+Since then, eight other former chief cabinet secretaries have become prime ministers, most recently Shinzō Abe, Yasuo Fukuda, and Yoshihide Suga.

-Yoshihide Suga, who later became Prime Minister of Japan, served as Chief Cabinet Secretary under Shinzo Abe for nearly eight years, making him the longest-serving Chief Cabinet Secretary in history, having overtaken the previous record of 1,289 days in office set by Fukuda on July 7, 2016.
+Yoshihide Suga, who later became Prime Minister of Japan, served as chief cabinet secretary under Shinzo Abe for nearly eight years, making him the longest-serving chief cabinet secretary in history, having overtaken the previous record of 1,289 days in office set by Fukuda on July 7, 2016.

-The current Chief Cabinet Secretary is Hirokazu Matsuno, who took office on 4 October 2021.
+The current chief cabinet secretary is Minoru Kihara, who took office on October 21, 2025.